Gary Buslik

 Gary Buslik (born 1946 in Chicago) is an American novelist, short story writer, travel writer, and essayist.

 Career

 His work has appeared in many literary and commercial magazines and anthologies.
 His travel-essay collection A Rotten Person Travels the Caribbean (Travelers' Tales, 2008) won the 2009 Benjamin Franklin Book Award.
-He was born in Chicago, Illinois, and earned his Ph.D. in English literature from the University of Illinois at Chicago.
+He was born in Chicago, Illinois, and earned his Ph.D. in English literature from the University of Illinois Chicago.
 He had novels published in 1999 and 2012.